Jo Rae Perkins: 2020

 Perkins spoke at the "Cruise for Trump Campaign Kickoff Rally" alongside Kim Thatcher, a Republican challenger for Secretary of State.
 Perkins denounced the use of masks, garnering applause.
 Perkins ran an underdog campaign to unseat Merkley, and her efforts were supported by party leaders.
 In late 2020, Perkins sued to remove the Libertarian candidate Gary Dye from the ballot.
 Her legal argument asserted that a 2011 ruling by the secretary of state allowed improper voting behaviors supporting one libertarian faction, and that she would be the main candidate who would otherwise have received the votes that would go to Dye.
 A judge dismissed the lawsuit in mid-September.

 Perkins lost against Merkley, garnering 39% of the vote to Merkley's 57%.
 She won 24 less populous counties out of the 36 in the state, her wins largely in the rural Southern and Eastern parts of the state.
 Though Perkins received less institutional support from the GOP and donors, she received votes comparable to other Republican candidates in the election.

 2022

-Perkins again ran for U.S. Senate in 2022, vying to unseat longtime Democratic incumbent Ron Wyden.
+Having been secretary of the Oregon Republican Party, Perkins again ran for U.S. Senate in 2022, vying to unseat longtime Democratic incumbent Ron Wyden.
 She announced her campaign at a November 8, 2020 Stop the Steal rally in Salem, Oregon, five days after her loss to Merkley.
 She won the Republican primary, held on May 17 2022, with 33.3% of the vote.
 Perkins had raised $38,800 by June, and $92,000 by the conclusion of the campaign.
 She lost the general election to Wyden, garnering 41% of the vote.

+2026

+Perkins once again ran for the U.S. Senate in 2026, attempting to challenge Jeff Merkley for a second time and become the Republican nominee for U.S. Senator in a third consecutive election.
+However, she lost the Republican primary to State Senator David Brock Smith, placing second and losing by approximately two percentage points.